ultraseedbox/USB-Docs/Tutorials and Guides/Torrent Clients/Adding torrents using Remote Torrent Adder or Torrent Control.md

 ## Setting Up
 ### Remote Torrent Adder

-* Once installed, right click the extension and click **Options**
+* Once installed, right-click the extension and click **Options**.

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-05/image-1589347104757.png"></p>

 * Then, a new tab appears with the Remote Torrent Adder setup page.
-Click Add server to add one.
-The following connection details are shown below
+Click the Add server button to add one.
+The following connection details are shown below:

 #### ruTorrent